andig/smartfritz/README.md

 ### FRITZ!DECT 200 outlet functions

-- Get switch list (getSwitchList)
+- Get list (getSwitchList)
-- Get switch state (getSwitchState)
+- Get state (getSwitchState)
-- Set switch oN (setSwitchOn)
+- Set on (setSwitchOn)
-- Set switch oFF (setSwitchOff)
+- Set off (setSwitchOff)
-- Get switch power (getSwitchPower)
+- Get power (getSwitchPower)
-- Get switch energy (getSwitchEnergy)
+- Get energy (getSwitchEnergy)
-- Get switch temperature (getSwitchTemperature- falls back to getTemperature if not supported by firmware)
+- Get temperature (getSwitchTemperature- falls back to getTemperature if not supported by firmware)
-- Get switch presence status (getSwitchPresence)
+- Get presence status (getSwitchPresence)
-- Get switch name (getSwitchName)
+- Get name (getSwitchName)

 For AVM FRITZ!DECT 200  control you need to know the actuator identification number (AIN) which can be obtained using `getSwitchList`.